ggiordann/acumen/README.md

 - **React**: For building the interactive frontend.
 - **Multer**: For handling file uploads.
 - **OpenAI API**: To generate descriptions and price estimates for uploaded images.
-- **OpenAI API**: To generate descriptions and price estimates for uploaded images.

 ## Getting Started